 For HELOCs, you need to figure out your combined loan-to-value ratio, or CLTV.
 This is determined by adding how much money you want to borrow, either as a lump sum or a line of credit, and how much you owe.

 For example, if you want $30,000 and you owe $150,000, then you would add those numbers together and divide them by the appraised value.
 If the home is valued at $450,000, then the equation would look like this: ($150,000 + $30,000) / $450,000 = 0.4, or 40 percent.
 Your CLTV is 40 percent.

-A credit score above 700 most likely will qualify you for a loan, as long as you meet the equity requirements.
+A credit score above 700 will most likely qualify you for a loan as long as you also meet equity requirements.
 Homeowners with credit scores of 621 to 699 might be approved, but most likely at higher interest rates.

-Your debt-to-income ratio, or DTI, is also a factor lenders consider with home equity loan applications.
-The lower the percentage, the better.
-The qualifying DTI ratio varies from lender to lender, but some require that your monthly debts eat up less than 36 percent of your gross monthly income.
-Other lenders are willing to go as high as 43 percent for your DTI.
+Qualifying DTI ratios will vary from lender to lender.
+Some require that your monthly debts eat up less than 36 percent of your gross monthly income, while other lenders may still be willing to go as high as 43 percent.

-Lenders will add up the total monthly payment for the house, which includes mortgage principal, interest, taxes, homeowners insurance, direct liens and homeowners association dues, along with any other outstanding debt that is a legal liability.
+To determine your DTI, lenders will add up the total monthly payment for the house, which includes mortgage principal, interest, taxes, homeowners insurance, direct liens and homeowners association dues, along with any other outstanding debt that is a legal liability.